anaysaha609-art/practical-projects/README.md

 2. Ensure the necessary libraries are installed:
     *   `ast` module: Part of the standard library in Python 3.
     *   'ollama' library: Can be installed via pip using the command `pip install ollama`.
-3. Set up a suitable environment for Infer to operate within.
+3. Set up a suitable environment for generator to operate within.

 ## Usage Guide